Bioethics and Informatics

 Learning objectives

-IT: The objective of the course is to acquire basic knowledge in the IT field; students will be able to be aware users of IT tools and the internet.
+IT Module: to acquire basic knowledge in the IT field; students will be able to be aware users of IT tools and the Internet.

 Expected learning outcomes

-The student must be able to apply what has been learned to simple exercises taken from reality.
+For the Informatics module, the student must be able to apply what has been learnt to simple exercises taken from reality.

-5. Lifelong learning skills: the student must gain the ability to use acquired knowledge to reason and deliberate on ethical issues regarding animals, as well as understand the complex theoretical and practical scenarios opened up by animal sciences and the legal recognition of animals as sentient beings.
+5. Lifelong learning skills: For the Bioethics module, the student must gain the ability to use the acquired knowledge to reason and deliberate on ethical issues concerning animals, as well as to interpret the new, complex theoretical and practical scenarios opened up by animal sciences and the legal recognition of animals as sentient beings, with the help of available sources of knowledge and and critically organising new information.
+For the Informatics module, the student, through what he/she has learned, will be able to solve basic problems; by adapting functions, formulas and applications, he/she will be able to develop further skills in the IT field, with the help of available sources of knowledge and critically organising new information.

 Single course